 Statements from UK psychotherapy and counselling bodies

-Reparative therapy refers to any form of counselling, psychotherapy or treatment which aims to stop or reduce same sex attraction.
-It is based on an assumption that being gay is a mental illness and can be cured.
-Reparative Therapy is also known as ‘conversion therapy’ and ‘gay cure therapy’.
+Reparative therapy refers to any form of counselling, psychotherapy or treatment which aims to stop or reduce same-sex attraction.
+It is based on an assumption that being lesbian, gay or bisexual is a mental illness and can be cured.
+Reparative therapy is also known as ‘conversion therapy’ and ‘gay-cure therapy’.
 Any attempt to ‘cure’ a gay, lesbian or bisexual person is destructive; it reinforces self-hatred and contributes to unhappiness.

 As early as the 1950s new medical research started to emerge which argued that lesbians and gay men were not suffering from mental illness but could lead happy and productive lives.

 The Royal College of Nursing, stated in its "Issues in Nursing Health Series" (10/97) that "there is no intrinsic relationship between sexual orientation and mental illness.
 Homosexuality is not a mental disorder and there is no difference overall in the adjustment of people with same-sex or opposite-sex orientations."

 The American Psychiatric Association officially declassified homosexuality as a mental illness in 1974 but it wasn't until 1992 that the World Health Organisation followed suit.